halls7588/Data_Structures_in_15_Languages/README.md

 # Update
-This project is currently on hold as i do not have the time to finish everything.
-If you would like to contribute please contact me.
+This project is currently on hold as i do not have the time to finish everything or until someone wants to join.

+#### Things that still need to get done:
+1. Remaining data structures in about 11 programming languages need to be built.
+2. All code needs to be tested and bugs documented, issue submitted, and fixed.
+In the projects section, Anything under the Done column needs to be tested. anyting tested and passed needs to be moved to closed column.
+3. TypeScript, Swift, Objective-c, Scala, and Ruby I have very little knowldge of.
+Hoping to find someone to take these projects over, or I will eventually teach myself these languages and do them.

+This is a great project for a college student to gain expirence or for another developer who wants to get expirence with data structures and algorithms.
+Im available to help out as needed.

+If you would like to contribute please contact me @ halls7588@gmail.com.
 Otherwise I will get to it when I have time.
 A few languages have been completed but not tested.
 See below for details.

 ## Data Structures
 A general list of Data Structures implemented in 15 different programming languages.
 Java, JavaScript, Kotlin, C#, C++, Objective-C, Swift, PHP, Python, Ruby, Type Script, Visual Basic, C, Scala and Go.
 I will be implementing 30 different Data Structures and many Algorithms with them as well as providing detailed explanations about each data structure.
 This is a work in progress and is a very massive project so please be patient as i have a life and a full time job and I am the only one working on this at the moment.